sr99622/avio/README.md

 pip install .
 ```

-Detection, yeypoint and instance segmentation models are available for detectron2
+Detection, keypoint and instance segmentation models are available for detectron2
 using the folowing commands

 ```bash